chaseste/csv_to_json/README.md

 As of now only Allergy | Problem transforms were written.

 ## Identity Transform
-Each record in the CSV will have a corresponding json record in the output file.
-This is the default
+Each record in the CSV will have a corresponding JSON record in the output file.
+This is the default.

 ## Combine Transform
 Records for the same person in the CSV will be combined into a single JSON record in the output file.
 A person is considered the same when they have the same name, birth date and gender.